Child life specialist: Becoming a child life specialist

 Employers vary in their requirements.
 The CCLS credential currently is the only one in the field.

 The number of child life jobs continues to rise.
 Virtually every children's hospital across North America has child life staff.
 Most children's hospitals are in large urban areas.
 To find a job in child life, it might be necessary to relocate to a different state.
-The first step to becoming a child life specialist is to receive a bachelors degree with an emphasis on child development.
+The first step to becoming a child life specialist is to receive a bachelor's degree in any field but it is most commonly attained with an emphasis on child development.
 The next step is to become certified in the field with CCLS as well as an internship with 600 hours.
 This is the bare minimum to become a child life specialist and some employers will require a Masters with family and child studies.

 Earning potential

 Results from a child life salary survey in 2000 indicated that, "on average, child life professionals earned $35,593 but this varied based on the region of the country, position held, number of years of experience in the field, education level, certification status and size of the child life program.
 On average, individuals who were certified in child life earned $36,256, which was about $5,510 more than those who did not have the credential."